 We see in these passages that as we read His word—the Bible, He begins to work revealing truth to us.
 He is also faithful to bring those truths forward as we go about the routine tasks of life.
 His word will not return empty!
 Now our decisions at work can be guided by those truths, and our culture begins to be influenced by them through us.

 Eric Liddell won a gold medal in the Olympics, then slipped into the tiny villages of China to serve Christ daily there.
 “He made me fast!” was but a scene in his life, and he played his role well in many other unseen scenes.
 He didn’t wait to reach China to serve God, but served Him in the circumstance, and with the skills, God gave Him each moment.

 How we complete that sentence defines where we serve Him next.
 Tomorrow is not the time to be competent.
 We must do it now.

 Written by Randy Kilgore, Senior Writer and Workplace Chaplain for Desired Haven Ministries.
+Photo by Jakob Owens on Unsplash.
 Used by permission.
 Content distributed by WorkLife.org > Used for non-profit teaching purposes only.